 It’s not all about the South Arm, though.
 Anglers craving a little more seclusion should beeline to one particular locale on the river’s North Arm.
 The No. 7 Road Pier is situated in its own small, picnic-perfect park (keep your eyes peeled for eagles).
 There’s also a little beach and handy washroom facilities here.

 HOW TO GET STARTED

 If you’re planning to fish in Richmond, you’ll need a Tidal Waters Fishing Licence.
-One-day, three-day, five-day, and annual licences are available (they cost from $5.51 to $22.05 for residents and from $7.35 to $106.05 for non-residents—those under the age of 16 in both groups receive annual licences for free).
+One-day, three-day, five-day, and annual licenses are available (they cost from $5.51 to $22.05 for residents and from $7.35 to $106.05 for non-residents—those under the age of 16 in both groups receive annual licenses for free).

 “We’ve been serving the fishing public for 47 years—our friendly staff are anglers and they can answer all your questions about fishing in the area,” says Berry.
 “We’ve got all kinds of equipment and we look after everyone from beginners to experts here.
 We’ll even tell you where to go—in a good way!”

 Just holding a license isn’t enough, of course: you also need to know the detailed rules that govern fish and fishing in the area.
 “The regulations can be hard for visitors to figure out,” concedes Berry.
 “Connect with us first and we’ll help get you started,” she says, adding that the store’s website also includes fishing reports so you can check ahead before launching your angling trip to the region.